saltykovdg/mern-react-redux-nodejs-express-todo-list/README.md

 ## Misc

 ### Importing Assets
 Assets can be kept where you want and can be imported into your js files or css files.
-Those fill be served by webpack in development mode and copied to the dist folder during production.
+Those fill be served by webpack in development mode and copied to the `dist` folder during production.

 ### ES6 support
-We use babel to transpile code in both server and client with `stage-0` plugin.
+We use babel to transpile code in both server and client with the `stage-0` plugin.
 So, you can use both ES6 and experimental ES7 features.

 ### Docker
 There are docker configurations for both development and production.